Updated: February 2023

 If you don’t have a robust tank, and don’t want to go to the expense of buying a new one, it might be worth getting a silicone vape band to go around your tank.
 These don’t offer the same protection as a steel casing, but do reduce the risk of cracks.

 Don’t forget the mod either.
 Look for a mod with a tough construction and a rubber or rubber-like finish.
-For example, the Vaporesso Gen Kit comes with a finish which is made from four layers of casing, and is both scratch and flame resistant.
+For example, the Aspire Minican comes with a high grade, anti-dust rubber paint finish.

-The Innokin Adept Zlide kit combines all these features with a hefty battery capacity of 3000 mAh, while the Smok Mag P3 is able to withstand water immersion of between 15 cm and 1 meter for up to 30 minutes.
+The Innokin Adept Zlide kit combines all these features with a hefty battery capacity of 3000mAh, while the Geekvape Max 100 mod is able to withstand water immersion up to 1 metre.

 I suspect many of the lanyards that seem to come with every vape mod today are rarely used.
 However, it is worth considering when you are hiking.
 When you are clambering over a style in a field, ascending a mountain or climbing up a ladder, it can be dead handy to keep your hands free!
 Of note here is the Innokin MVP5 which includes a lanyard and charger rolled into one.

 Of course, sometimes you might not want a large device for space reasons.
-If so, you might want to consider a pod system with a decent battery life.
-The Smok RPM40 is small and compact, and the 1500mAh battery ensures a decent battery life, especially when used with higher resistance coils.
+If so, you might want to consider a smaller device with decent battery life.
+The Vaporesso Xros 3 Mini is (as the name suggests) small and compact, but surprisingly has a battery that lasts up to 2 days' use between charges.